pasqal-io/qoolqit/docs/contents/waveforms.md

 - Keeping the `duration` argument as the first one in the `__init__`, and initializing the parent class with that value, to be consistent with other waveforms.
 - Passing every other parameter needed for the waveform in the `__init__` and saving it as an attribute.
 - Overriding the `function` abstract method, which represents the evaluation of the waveform at some time `t`.
-- Overriding the `max` abstract method, which analytically defines the maximum value the waveform can take during its duration.
-This information is useful when compiling waveforms to Pulser.
-- Overriding the `_repr_content` method is optional, but it ensures nice printing of the waveform with the parameters that characterize it.
+- Overriding the `_repr_content` method is **optional**, but it ensures nice printing of the waveform with the parameters that characterize it.
 Otherwise, the default behaviour would be to just print the class name, `Sin()`
+- Overriding the `max` method is also **optional**.
+The intended result of `wf.max()` is to get the maximum value the waveform takes over its duration.
+By default, the base `Waveform` class implements a brute-force sampling method that **approximates** the maximum value.
+However, if this value is easy to know from the waveform parameters, the method should be overriden.

 To showcase the usage of the newly defined waveform, let's define a new sine waveform and compose it with a piecewise linear waveform.